Where to stay in Mallorca? Our favourite cities and towns in Mallorca where you will find our small boutique hotels and villas

 Palma is the capital of Mallorca and is a beautiful city to explore.
 It has a rich cultural heritage, with beautiful Gothic architecture and a picturesque old town that is full of narrow streets and charming squares.
 It is a city with a wide cultural offer, starting with its monumental Gothic Cathedral.
 Santa Maria stands majestically by the sea and is one of the most emblematic monuments of its time in Europe.
 Another important point of the city is the Almudaina, a Moorish-style Arab palace converted into a royal residence.

 If you're looking for hidden gems, Deià is a small village located on the west coast of the island that is home to artists, writers, and musicians.
 It has a bohemian vibe, and there are many options for accommodation that allow visitors to immerse themselves in the local culture.
 For those looking for a luxurious stay, there is a beautiful hotel in Deia that offers breath-taking views of the surrounding mountains and sea, along with high-end amenities and exceptional service.
-Staying at this accommodation is an excellent way to experience the charm and beauty of Deià while enjoying a comfortable and luxurious stay.
+Staying at this charming accommodation is an excellent way to experience the beauty of Deià while enjoying a comfortable and luxurious stay.
 While in Deià, you can also walk along the beautiful coast, visit the small cove of Cala Deià, or have a drink at one of the village's bars, immersing yourself in the bohemian culture that this charming village is known for.

 Valldemossa is a charming village on the mountain only 20 minutes from Palma de Mallorca, also home to some hidden gems that are worth exploring.
 For example, if you're looking for some local culture and history, you can visit the palace of King Sancho, la Cartuja, which dates back to the 14th century.
 For those looking for an authentic Mallorcan experience, we recommend visiting the weekly market that takes place in the town square every Sunday morning.
 It also has beautiful stone houses surrounded by green forests of olive, oak and almond trees.
 And for those looking for a more adventurous activity, there are plenty of hiking trails in the surrounding mountains, offering breathtaking views of the landscape.
 If you're looking for a unique and memorable accommodation experience, we found a stunning villa located in Valldemossa, perfect for those looking for an authentic and luxurious stay.
 This villa is a beautiful example of traditional Mallorcan architecture and offers an unforgettable experience for our guests.